Work in prison

 The structure in charge of the work must summon the prisoner to a pre-interview before any decision is made.

-The working structure shall indicate the purpose, date and time of the summons in a letter addressed to the person in custody.
+The working structure shall indicate the purpose, date and time of the summons in a letter addressed to the inmate.

 At the same time, the company must notify the competent administrative authority (head of the penitentiary or interregional directorate of penitentiary services) of the proposed termination.